RachelLeeReynolds85/cyber-heritage-posters/README.md

 ## Diverse Cyber Role Models series
 <img src=readme-images/diverse-cyber-role-models-sample.png width=400 align=right></img>

 This poster series provides a timeline of notable moments in each of 15 role models' personal and career histories.
 Each moment links to a question or thought for an Airman to ponder.
-Posters conclude with an inspirational question or statement for Airmen to reflect on.
+Posters conclude with a thoughtful question or challenge for Airmen to reflect on.

 ### Role models in the series include: